dtekcth/data101/src/editor/index.md

 #### Find and replace

 Another common task is to either find a string in a file or replace it.
 Let's say you have a file with some code you are not so proud of, perhaps all variables are badly named such as "myFunction" and you have decided that it is time to improve this.
-Fire up the search tool by pressing !kbd[!ctrl+f] and simply type what you are searching for.
+Fire up the search tool by pressing !kbd[!ctrlF] and simply type what you are searching for.
 You can jump to the next occurrence by pressing !kbd[Enter] or the previous by pressing !kbd[Shift+Enter].

 > **Effective browsing**
 >
 > This command also works in your browser and can be used to find text on wbesites.

-If you want to find all occurrences in your whole project, the command is instead !kbd[!ctrl+Shift+f].
+If you want to find all occurrences in your whole project, the command is instead !kbd[!ctrl+Shift+F].

-In the instance where you don't just want to find but also replace text, the command is instead !kbd[!ctrl+h].
+In the instance where you don't just want to find but also replace text, the command is instead !kbd[!ctrl+H].

 > **Advanced find and replace**
 >